 This 3-pack of 5 bombs each is divided into edible flowers, salad greens, and herbs.
 The salad greens bomb includes chervil, red lettuce, cress, Swiss chard, and arugula.

 When you launch the seed balls into the air, they break open on impact and rainfall helps to incorporate it further into the soul.
 They’re perfect for throwing in the spring.

 This 3-pack of 6 bombs each are specifically wildflower seed bombs, which is perfect for honey bee populations.

 After the first rainfall, you can expect to see wildflowers grow within one to three weeks, making this one seed bomb package that is almost instantly gratifying in the gardening world.
 You can use these wildflowers spring, summer, or in early fall.
 In the winter, you can pop them into a pot inside.

 The seeds include five spot, candytuft, baby blue eyes, Siberian wallflower, scarlet flax, zinnia, sweet Williams pinks, corn poppy, spurred snapdragon, catchfly, English daisy, black-eyed Susan, and forget-me-nots.

 Prairie Milkwood is the primary food source of Monarch butterflies and also support honey bees and bumblebees.
 The flower is native to the Midwest and more temperature climates, but they can be planted in more northern zones of Texas and the South.

 Sow these from September to December for the best results.
-For $12.50 and free shipping, you’ll receive 20 Prairie Milkweed seed bombs and you’ll be giving Monarch butterflies a home.

 4. Black Oil Sunflower Seed Bombs